Cluedo: Worldwide differences

 Besides some rule differences listed above, some versions label the characters, weapons, rooms and in some instances the game itself differently.

 In Canada and the U.S., the game is known as Clue.
 It was retitled because the traditional British board game Ludo, on which the name is based, was less well known there than its American variant Parcheesi.

 The North American versions of Clue also replace the character "Reverend Green" from the original Cluedo with "Mr. Green".
 This is the only region to continue to make such a change.
 Minor changes include "Miss Scarlett" with her name spelled with one 't', the spanner being called a wrench, and the dagger being renamed a knife.
 In the 2016 U.S. edition, the knife was changed to a dagger.
 Until 2003, the lead piping was known as the lead pipe only in the North American edition.

 In some international versions of the game (mostly the Spanish-language ones), the colours of some pieces are different, so as to correspond with the changes to each suspect's unique foreign name variations.
 In some cases, rooms and weapons are changed in addition to other regional variances.

 In South America, it is licensed and sold under several names.
 In Brazil, it is marketed under the Portuguese name pt.

 Recognition

 Games magazine included Clue in their Top 100 Games of 1980, praising it as "still the classic detective game", Top 100 Games of 1981 ("[the] characters in this 32-year-old game have become household words"), and Top 100 Games of 1982 ("Millions love this classic mystery game").

+In November 2025, Anthony Pratt's daughter, Marcia Lewis, donated her father's correspondence and memorabilia relating to the game, including an original version, to Birmingham Archives at the Library of Birmingham and to Birmingham Museum and Art Gallery.